 Brian Kennett

 Where did this moment of inspiration come from?
 Well as usual, family Kennett were hungry one day.
 I checked the fridge but we didn’t have a large supply of pig’s heads and livers to make a Sisig.
 But we did have a load of corned beef and Spam – TING?
-Let me create a Spam & Corned Beef Sisig.
-Probably a heinous crime to devout Filipino foodies to call it such, but it ain’t bad on eating I can tell you, and it is an awesome beer food fellas – salty, sour, meaty and hot too.
+Let me create a Spam and corned Beef Sisig.
+Probably a heinous crime to devout Filipino foodies to call it such, but it ain’t bad on eating I can tell you, and it is an awesome beer food fellas – salty, sour, meaty, and hot too.

 This will easily serve 4 +;